 The United Kingdom of Great Britain & Northern Ireland has a slew of national emblems yet has only recently caught up with the rest of the world by electing an official national bird.
 As described by the word "United," our nation is a union of one territory and three constituent countries, each with its dialect, customs and quirks that shape and define what it means to be British.
 Here, we not only identify all four lands with four birds representing aspects of our regional and national character, but briefly examine our history with each to show how much we now care for and value our wildlife.

----- Cover photo courtesy of Dave Savva, Alchemy Street Film Making for Communication and Interaction. ----
+Photo courtesy of Dave Savva, Alchemy Street Film Making for Communication and Interaction.

-Ever tried to photograph invertebrates in a field on a warm sunny day?
-Sit in the grass long enough and you’ll soon discover the prickle of thistles, the pain of nettles and the bites and stings of ants, bees, wasps, beetles, mosquito’s and a host of other flies.
+Have you ever tried photographing invertebrates in a field on a warm sunny day?
+Sit in the grass long enough, and you’ll soon discover the prickle of thistles, the pain of nettles and the bites and stings of ants, bees, wasps, beetles, and any number of flies.
 There are all sorts of spiders to contend with too!